v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/utils/JsonUtils.md

     E -->|"Print Stack Trace"| F
 ```

-The flowchart depicts the structure and workflow of the JsonUtils class.
-It contains a static ObjectMapper instance JSON, configured in the static initialization block for non-null value serialization and indented output.
-The core method toJson converts an object to a string using the JSON instance, printing the stack trace and returning null upon exceptions.
+The flowchart describes the structure and workflow of the JsonUtils class.
+This class contains a static ObjectMapper instance JSON, configured in the static initialization block for non-null value serialization and indented output.
+The core method toJson converts an object to a string using the JSON instance, printing the stack trace and returning null on exception.
 The process clearly illustrates the complete path from method invocation to result return/exception handling.

 ### Field List